Mexican President Tests Positive for COVID-19, Symptoms Mild

+Mexico President Andrés Manuel López Obrador was working from isolation on Monday, a day after announcing that he had tested positive for COVID-19, his interior secretary said.

+The president was absent for the first time in his two years in office from his daily news conference.

-Mexican President Andrés Manuel López Obrador said he has tested positive for COVID-19, an announcement that comes as his country registers the highest levels of infections and deaths to date.
+Having shaped an administration so reliant on himself for everything from setting priorities to making public statements, López Obrador's absence felt all the greater.
+It comes as his country registers its highest levels of infections and deaths to date.

 José Luis Alomía Zegarra, Mexico’s director of epidemiology, said the 67-year-old López Obrador had a “light” case of COVID-19 and was “isolating at home.”

-Mexico's president wrote that while he recovered Interior Secretary Olga Sánchez Cordero would be taking over for him in his daily news conferences, at which he usually speaks for two hours without breaks each weekday.
+On Monday, Interior Secretary Olga Sánchez Cordero said the president had designated her to hold the daily briefings until his return.
+She said López Obrador was well and strong.

+“He is carrying out his functions as president of the republic.
+He will continue keeping an eye on public affairs,” she said.
+Sánchez Cordero, who spoke without wearing a mask, said she was awaiting test results of her own.

-Despite his age and high blood pressure, López Obrador has not received a vaccine shot even though Mexico has already received a batch of Pfizer-BioNTech doses.
-He has said that health workers would be the first ones to get them.
+Despite his age and high blood pressure, López Obrador has not received a vaccine shot, though Mexico has received a batch of Pfizer-BioNTech doses.
+He has said that health workers would be the first to get them.
 Under the government plan, people over 60 will start being vaccinated in February.

 He has also resisted locking down the economy, noting the devastating effect it would have on so many Mexicans who live day to day, despite that the country has registered nearly 150,000 COVID-19 deaths and more than 1.7 million infections.
 A new wave of infections has pushed the health system of the country’s capital city close to saturation.

-Early in the pandemic, asked how he was protecting Mexico, López Obrador removed two religious amulets from his wallet and proudly showed them off.
+Early in the pandemic, asked how he was protecting Mexico, López Obrador took two religious amulets from his wallet and proudly showed them off.

 “The protective shield is the ‘Get thee behind me, Satan,’” López Obrador said, reading off the inscription on the amulet, “Stop, enemy, for the Heart of Jesus is with me.